MarkPearce/Reignmaker-lite/Kingdom_Actions.md

 _Maintain the kingdom’s cohesion by resolving crises, supporting allies, and quelling unrest before it can take root._

 ### Provide Support
+_Lend your expertise to assist an ally's efforts, coordinating your kingdom's resources to ensure their success._

-Forgo your action to aid another PC’s Kingdom Action.
+Forgo your action to aid another PC's Kingdom Action.
 If unused by the end of the turn, you may **Deal with Unrest** instead.
 **Skill:** Any appropriate

 | Degree of Success | Effect |